google/WebFundamentals/src/content/en/updates/2019/05/model-viewer-ar.md

 ## Installing the new version

-If you're using &lt;model-viewer> already, you're probably importing the component using the &lt;script> tags exactly
+If you're using `<model-viewer>` already, you're probably importing the component using the &lt;script> tags exactly
 [as shown in the documentation](https://googlewebcomponents.github.io/model-viewer/).
 We're continually making improvements.
-If you want to test new features before deliberately upgrading and deploying, you'll want to install a specific version of &lt;model-viewer>.
-To do this add the version number to the file URLs as shown below.
-Then watch
+If you want to test new features before deliberately upgrading and deploying, you'll want to install a specific version of `<model-viewer>`.
+To do this, add the version number to the file URLs as shown below.
+Then, watch
 [the releases page](https://github.com/GoogleWebComponents/model-viewer/releases)
 for updates.